IsEnesEval/diagstandards/standard.md

 This document intends to define a standard with the purpose of facilitating the sharing of source codes used to analyze climate data and produce evaluation  results and figures.
-Said codes will hereafter be referred as 'diagnostic scripts', or in short 'diagnostics' or 'scripts'.
+Said codes will hereafter be referred to as 'diagnostic scripts', or in short 'diagnostics' or 'scripts'.

 It is assumed that diagnostic scripts are able to be wrapped as standalone codes that run as